baltth/cdb-check/README.md

   - CLI arguments are extending the configuration if present to create custom scenarios easily
   - automatically applied flag presets in config file
+- check the consistency of the CDB, e.g. look for flag duplicates and contradicting flags
 - dump the loaded and filtered CDB for debugging

 ## How to use?